genuinetools/reg/server/README.md

-   --debug, -d                 run in debug mode --username value, -u value  username for the registry --password value, -p value  password for the registry --registry value, -r value  URL to the provate registry (ex. r.j3ss.co) --port value                port for server to run on (default: "8080") --cert value                path to ssl cert
+   --debug, -d                 run in debug mode --username value, -u value  username for the registry --password value, -p value  password for the registry --registry value, -r value  URL to the private registry (ex. r.j3ss.co) --port value                port for server to run on (default: "8080") --cert value                path to ssl cert
    --key value                 path to ssl key